 The first thing you do upon arrival is sign-in at the management tent.
 They will give you a welcome packet and let you set up your booth.
-The packet will contain things like: the tax rate in the city/county/state, a tax form if you want them to report your taxes for you, a map of who goes where, an itinerary for the schedule of events, contact information in the event of an emergency, a name tag that lets everyone know you’re a world-famous artist, a t-shirt, and probably candy.
+The packet will contain things like: the tax rate in the city/county/state, a tax form if you want them to report your taxes for you, a map of who goes where, an itinerary for the schedule of events, contact information in the event of an emergency, a name tag that lets everyone know you’re a world-famous artist, a t-shirt, travel mug, and probably candy.

 This is when you build the booth.
 (Practice ahead of time.. get accustomed to building the thing in your back yard.
 Work out all the kinks before you get to the show.
 You do not want this to take more than a couple hours.)
 When you set up your booth, it should be pretty easy to navigate.
 People don’t buy much if they feel like they’re in a maze.
 (And if you do shows in the summer, consider air flow.
 If the air can’t move around, people can’t either.)